noahw526/NumberAverage/README.md

 ## Usage
 This starter program for most new java code users is a great example for using some of the functions inside within the code.
 Seeing as the user of a program like this will most likely be a beginner, it allows them to use some of the more basic features within java.
 ## How To
-After lauched within the command prompt, the user will be asked to input 10 integers between 1 and 100.
-After the tenth integer, the program will print out the largest and the smallest along with the average of all of the numbers entered.
+Once the program is called through the command prompt, you’re prompted to enter 10 integers between 1 and 100.
+You then would enter any numbers you want within the range given, and hit enter!
+Then the program will run through each number and pick out the largest, smallest, and the average of the numbers given.
 ## Inside The Code
 #### Use of "for loops" and "if" statements to find the largest and smallest number.
 * This is an example of how the scanner tool "gets" the users input for the numbers guesses.